RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/simple_metric_RMSDMetric_type.md

 -   **robust**: Set whether we are robust to atom mismatches for selected residues.
 By default we only match atoms that are corresponding.
 (True).
 -   **use_native**: Use the native if present on the cmd-line.
 -   **super**: Run a superposition on the residues in the residue_selector (or all) before RMSD calculation and the atoms selected for RMSD
+-   **cyclic**: if the pose is cyclic, this will compute RMSDs on all equivalent matches and return the smallest rmsd
 -   **rmsd_type**: Type of calculation.
 Current choices are:
 [rmsd_all, rmsd_all_heavy, rmsd_protein_bb_ca, rmsd_protein_bb_heavy, rmsd_protein_bb_heavy_including_O, rmsd_sc, rmsd_sc_heavy]